3 cups (420 g) Gluten Free Bread Flour*, plus more for sprinkling

 *BREAD FLOUR NOTES

 Rolling out and filling the dough.
-On a lightly floured surface, roll out the dough into a rectangle about 1/4-inch thick, and 12-inches high x 15-inches wide, sprinkling very lightly with more bread flour as necessary to prevent sticking.
+On a lightly floured surface, roll out the dough into a rectangle about 1/4-inch thick, and 10-inches high x 12-inches wide, sprinkling very lightly with more bread flour as necessary to prevent sticking.
 As you work, shift and move the dough frequently, as shown in my pizza shaping video.
-Before the dough is fully shaped, transfer it to lightly greased piece of unbleached parchment paper.
-You will use the parchment paper to help roll the dough into a cylinder.
-Dust off any excess flour from the surface of the rectangle facing up (this will help the Nutella adhere to the dough), and spread the warmed Nutella in an even layer on the dough, leaving a 3/4-inch border clean around the perimeter.
-Beginning at a 15-inch side of the dough, and using the parchment paper to assist you, roll the filled dough tightly into a cylinder, like a jelly roll, ending with the seam side down.
+Before the dough is fully shaped, transfer it to a piece of unbleached parchment paper.
+Spread the fudge sauce in an even layer on the dough, leaving a 3/4-inch border clean around the perimeter.
+Beginning at a 12-inch side of the dough, and using the parchment paper to assist you, roll the filled dough tightly into a cylinder, like a jelly roll, ending with the seam side down.
 Cover the dough loosely with plastic wrap, and place in the refrigerator to chill for about 10 minutes.
-This will make the final shaping infinitely easier.
+This will make the final shaping easier.

 Bake.
 As the dough is in its final rise, preheat your oven to 375°F. Once the dough has finished rising, uncover it, brush the surface evenly with the egg wash, and place in the center of the preheated oven.
-Bake for 10 minutes, and turn the oven temperature down to 350°F. Continue to bake until the dough is golden brown all over (about 15 minutes more).
-If you would like the Nutella to remain a bit gooey, remove from the oven when the dough is brown on top, but still gives very slightly when pressed on top.
-Otherwise, bake until the top is firmer to the touch (about 5 additional minutes).
-Remove from the oven, and allow to cool on the baking sheet for 10 minutes before transferring to a wire rack to finish cooling.
-Slice and serve when still slightly warm.
+Bake for 10 minutes, and turn the oven temperature down to 350°F. Continue to bake until the dough is golden brown all over and the bread seems mostly firm to the touch (about 25 minutes more).
+Remove from the oven, place the loaf pan on a wire rack and allow to cool for about 10 minutes before removing from the loaf pan, slicing and serving.